- by Nance

 When you visit a Tibet family, it's good for you to carry some small gifts.
 Traditionally, you can package some butter tea and barley beer in a gift basket.
 You can also bring some small gifts, such as pens, pencils, and candy as Tibet children love them very much.
 But you’d better not touch their head as the head is considered the holy part of the body.
+Only Tibetan monks or Lamas can touch their heads.
 When you provide tea and beer, the Tibet family usually gives you something in return.
 When you go with them, let the oldest go first.
 When you enter a tent or house, you’d better not step on the threshold.
 If you have a chance to have dinner with Tibetans, do not eat with your mouth overfull, and do not chew or drink noisily.
 When the host/hostess hands you something, for example, a cup of tea, take it with both hands to show your respect and appreciation.
 A good guest will never completely drink out his bowl of tea because the host will always add more tea to make sure that your bowl is not empty.

 When Visiting Monasteries in Tibet

 Buddhism is an important part of the daily life of the people in Tibet and is closely related to the cultural customs of Tibet.
 It shapes the whole way of life of Tibetans, including art, literature, and music.
 Tibet Buddhism is well known for its elaborate rituals and prayers.
 The Lama plays a highly respected member of the Tibet community and is regarded as a teacher and mentor.
-In many families, at least one family member is a monk or nun.
-It is very important to them.
+In many families, at least one family member is a monk or nun, which is a kind of honor of the family.